Patrick FISHER

 efficiencies compared to the more fuel efficient 1500 rpm diesel

 engines.
-And, with the improvement of much lower piston friction,
+And, with the improvement of much lower piston

-compared to conventional automobile diesel engines.
-Twice the fuel
+approximately double compared to conventional automobile diesel

-engine weights for vehicles.
+increases in power and reduced engine weights for vehicles.

 FIG. 3 can be configured with a yoke-arm from FIG. 3A or FIG. 3B

 with each having substantial dwell increases.
-The inherent balance
+The inherent

-characteristics of the horizontal-opposed piston configuration
+balance characteristics of the horizontal-opposed piston

-some rocking imbalance which is characteristic of
+However, there is some rocking imbalance which is characteristic

-horizontally-opposed engines.
+of horizontally-opposed engines.

 These horizontally-opposed arrangements can be used with an

 under-piston pump (ref.
-FIG. 1B) for 2-stroke operation, 2-stroke
+FIG. 1B) for 2-stroke operation,

-with crankcase compression or 4-stroke engines.
+2-stroke with crankcase compression or 4-stroke engines.

-In FIG. 4, there is shown a double yoke-arm, single-throw 90[deg.]
+In FIG. 4, there is shown a double yoke-arm, single-throw

-applications, FIG. 4 is well suited for use as high mechanical
+configuration.
+Among other applications, FIG. 4 is well suited

-efficient, compact compressors and pumps.
+for use as high mechanical efficient, compact compressors and

 In FIG. 5, there is shown a three yoke-arm 6, single-throw